miklevin/MikeLev.in/_posts/2024-12-02-multiple-passes.md

 Tossing this one over to Advanced:

-Gemini: Okay, let's break down the concepts of remote origin and how it applies to your configuration.nix setup, along with considerations for local and remote Git repositories.
+**Gemini**: Okay, let's break down the concepts of remote origin and how it applies to your configuration.nix setup, along with considerations for local and remote Git repositories.
 Understanding remote origin
 In Git, a remote is a pointer to another copy of your repository, usually hosted somewhere else.
 The origin remote is the default remote that Git creates when you clone a repository.
 It's essentially a shortcut to the URL of the original repository you cloned from.
  * Why is it important?  remote origin allows you to synchronize your local repository with a remote one.
 You can fetch changes from the remote (bringing them into your local repo) and push your local changes to the remote.